mojodna/mojodna.net/_posts/2009-12-05-the-os-x-spatial-stack.markdown

 follows is **my** experience installing and configuring various tools and their dependencies.
-I've attempted to install as few duplicate dependencies as possible (preferring Apple-provided versions) and to simplify the overall experience in order that indvidual elements may be upgraded independently.
+I've attempted to install as few duplicate dependencies as possible (preferring Apple-provided versions) and to simplify the overall experience in order that individual elements may be upgraded independently.

 <!--
 ## Virtualizing Snow Leopard